chentsulin/awesome-graphql/README.md

 ## Tutorials

+* [GraphQL of Thrones](https://graphql-of-thrones.herokuapp.com/) - Total beginner tutorial focused on just GraphQL without all the tooling.
+Alternates between LEARN and PLAY modes roleplaying as Game of Thrones characters.
 * [How to GraphQL](https://www.howtographql.com) - Fullstack Tutorial Website with Tracks for all Major Frameworks & Languages including React, Apollo, Relay, JavaScript, Ruby, Java, Elixir and many more
 * [learning-graphql](https://github.com/mugli/learning-graphql) - An attempt to learn GraphQL.
 * [Learn Relay](https://www.learnrelay.org/) - A comprehensive introduction to Relay